spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/02-architecture.md

 ![A diagram of AWS architecture](clusters_aws_architecture_aws_cluster_architecture.png)

-# AWS EKS Architecutre
+# AWS EKS Architecture

 Palette also supports deploying and managing AWS Elastic Kubernetes Service (EKS) clusters.
 Review the architectural highlights pertaining to EKS when managed by Palette.

-- Cluster resources such as Virtual Machines (VMs) can be provisioned into an existing infrastructure (Gateways, VPCs, Subnets etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.
+- Cluster resources such as Virtual Machines (VMs) can be provisioned into an existing infrastructure (gateways, VPCs, subnets etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.

 - Palette supports the usage of [EKS Fargate Profiles](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html).